 Welcome to the official website of Quail Valley Homes Association.
 If you are a resident of the Quail Valley Community and have not yet registered, please do so at the top of the page by clicking "Register"!
 This will allow you access to the Directory and other "members only" sections of the website and will allow us to keep you up to date on what is happening in our neighborhood.

-Quail Valley is a not-for-profit corporation located in Overland Park, Kansas.
 Overland Park has been highly ranked by several national publications and organizations including Money magazine's 100 Best Cities to Live in the United States.
 We believe Quail Valley is representative of the types of neighborhoods that gain Overland Park such accolades.

 Quail Valley is an established community that offers a cordial and quiet neighborhood for individuals and families.
 With big trees and beautiful homes, it is sure to continue gracing Overland Park with its charm for many more years.
 Tucked southeast of the intersection of College Boulevard and Antioch Road, residents enjoy easy access to some of the best venues for shopping and dining and a wide variety of entertainment, cultural, educational, and outdoor recreational resources.

 Quail Valley is managed by Home Association Solutions, LLC.
-You may contact our property manager, Ian Heiman, at 913.825.0001, iheiman@hasolutions.net, or P.O.
+You may contact our property manager, James Earp, at 913.825.0001, jearp@hasolutions.net, or P.O.
 Box 26145, Overland Park, KS 66225 with any questions or issues to address.

-Steadfast OP
+STEADFAST OP

 Officer Wes Griffith offered several crime prevention strategies during his presentation on Thursday, January 22nd including locking doors, keeping garage doors closed, ensuring proper lighting around your home and trimming trees and bushes.
 A recording of his presentation can be found by clicking here: